pydeoxy/cic_dt_smartlab/readme.md

    │
    ├── main.py                    # Main entry point for running the digital twin.
    ├── dt_config.py               # Configuration settings for the MQTT broker, database, etc.
-   ├── ifc_parser.py              # Parses the IFC model to extract building geometry and sensor locations.
+   ├── file_downloader.py         # Download and update the IFC model and excel file of topics/model connections.
    ├── mqtt_client.py             # Manages MQTT connection, subscriptions, and message handling.
    ├── database.py                # Handles database connections, schema definition, and CRUD operations.
-   ├── visualization.py           # Visualizes sensor data.`
+   ├── visualization.py           # Visualizes sensor data with pop-up charts.
-   ├── blender_visualization.py   # Visualizes sensors and building model in Blender.
+   ├── blender_visualization      # Files related to visualization in Blender.
+       │
+       ├── __init__.py            # List of python files in this folder to be imported in blender_run.py ├── actuators.py           # Actuator sensors to be controlled by pushing messages.
+       ├── highlight_tools.py     # Highlight display of selected sensors or spaces related to sensor data.
+       ├── lights.py              # Facade lights.
+       └── topics.py              # Select MQTT topics to be visualized.
+   │
    ├── sensor_data_history.db     # Store the historical sensor data received from the MQTT brocker.
    ├── sensor_data_realtime.db    # Store the real-time sensor data for visualization synchronously.
    ├── requirements.txt           # List of dependencies (e.g., ifcopenshell, paho-mqtt).
+   ├── local_files                # Private files to store configuration locally.
        │
+       ├── blender_console_import.txt # Command lines running in Blender Console before running blender_run.py.
-   ├── smartlab_config.json       # Private file to store configuration settings of MQTT broker and shared IFC file.
+       ├── smartlab_config.json       # Configuration settings of MQTT broker and shared IFC file.
-   ├── shared_topic.json          # Private file to store the same topic of sensor data visualized in Blender and matplotlib.
+       ├── shared_topic.json          # The same topic of sensor data visualized in Blender and matplotlib.
-   ├── smartLab.ifc               # Private file to store local IFC file.
+       ├── topic_ifc_link.json        # Selected KNX topics and their corrensponding GUIDs in the IFC model.
-   ├── topic_ifc_link.json        # Private file to store MQTT topics and their corrensponding GUIDs in the IFC model.
+       ├── Topic_Ifc_Mapping.csv      # Full MQTT topics and their corrensponding GUIDs in the IFC model.
-   └── blender_console_import.txt # Private file to store command lines running in Blender Console.
+       └── smartLab.ifc               # IFC file of the project.

   ```